Wind blows away fossil power in the Nordics, the Baltics next

 Denmark and Finland have about 11,000 MW of coal, gas and oil-fired generating capacities, Reuters estimate shows.

-Pushing fossil-fueled power stations out of the Nordic generation park is part of government plans across the region.
+Pushing fossil-fuelled power stations out of the Nordic generation park is part of government plans across the region.

 Denmark wants to phase all coal use in power generation by 2030 and to generate all power and heat from renewables by 2035.